 In 2010, a runway crash at a Libyan airport resulted in 103 people killed, the majority of which were Dutch citizens.
-As a result of meetings with the airline, a Kenyon client, and the Libyan Government, Kenyon was requested to conduct a full operational response including deceased victim identification, family assistance center and support, deceased repatriation and management of personal effects.
-Kenyon also opened its Emergency Management Center (EMC) in the UK to support the operation.
+As a result of meetings with the airline, a Kenyon client, and the Libyan Government, Kenyon was requested to conduct a full operational response including deceased victim identification, family assistance centre and support, deceased repatriation and management of personal effects.
+Kenyon also opened its Emergency Management Centre (EMC) in the UK to support the operation.

 The National Dutch Disaster Victim Identification (DVI) team was deployed to the incident site with instructions from Dutch officials to conduct the identification procedures on all Dutch citizens killed in the incident.